ppKrauss/dummy-java-spring/roo_hello2pg.md

 jpa setup --provider HIBERNATE --database POSTGRES --databaseName hello2bd
 ```

-Here's a curious problem: do not adink try to include `--username`, even when  TAB say that you can...
-Run the above.
-It will say "Created ..." and ok...
+Here's a curious problem: sometimes run, sometimes `--username`and `--password` are not permited...
+If you have this curious problem, a reboot machine is a solution :-) ...
+Another solution is to run the above and wait: it will say "Created ...", it is ok...
 Open another terminal and edit (ex. using `nano`) the file `./src/main/resources/application.properties`

 ```
 spring.datasource.driver-class-name=org.postgresql.Driver